Cubs vs. Twins Player Props Betting Odds

 Kepler Stats

-- Max Kepler has 21 hits with five doubles, six home runs, 10 walks and 14 RBI.
+- Max Kepler has 21 hits with five doubles, six home runs and 10 walks.
+He has driven in 14 runs.

 Kepler Recent Games